 You can use a NetSpend card to supplement your finances is by using it as a savings account, not as a traditional debit card.
 You might be surprised to learn that with NetSpend, you can open a savings account and earn up to 5.00% APY.

-You can set up money to automatically transfer money into your savings account every time that you put money on your card, or you can make transfers from your NetSpend account.
+You can set up money to automatically transfer money into your savings account every time that you put money on your card, or you can make transfers from your NetSpend online account center.

 The only downside to the account is they limit your savings to $1,000.
 So you aren’t going to be able to put a fully-funded emergency fund in there, but putting $1,000 in the account is a way to make 50 dollars each year.